 6. Use the grip strips.
 Many tech suits have rubber grip strips along the legs of the suit.
 The TYR Avictor, as shown below, has these fancy little rubber linings at the bottoms and along the waist line.
 Turn them inside out as they will give you something to gently pull on, and will help you slide into the suit a little easier.

 7. Pull the suit over your butt.
 As you get the suit over your legs, inching your way up, pulling on the thicker portions of the fabric, get the suit over your butt.
 Do the requisite hop or two to get your butt settled into the bottom of the suit.
 For the men in the crowd, they can skip ahead.
 For the ladies, lasso your arms through the straps, one at a time.
 Wiggle and squirm as needed.

 - See also: 7 Best Men’s Tech Suits for Racing Fast

 8. ROM check.
 At this point, the suit should be good to go, and you should be ready to rock and roll in the pool.
 Give yourself a couple leg and arm swings to make sure that ya got full range of motion everywhere you need it.

 9. Mirror check.
 Hit a local mirror to insure that all tags are tucked in, the rubber grip strips are flipped back over, and that the compression panels and seams are lined up where they should be.
 We looking good?
 Good.

 10. Unleash chlorinated fury.
-Now that you are all suited up, grab your lane assignment, get some last minute pearls of wisdom from your coach, and go forth and punch that best time in the face.
+Now that you are all suited up, you’ve pulled on your favorite jammer or the best kneeskin you could find, it’s time to grab your lane assignment, get some last minute pearls of wisdom from your coach, and go forth and punch that best time in the face.